Fujifilm GFX 50S vs Panasonic FZ300

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GFX 50S has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GFX 50S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GFX 50S was succeeded by the Fujifilm GFX 50S II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm GFX 50S Manual (free pdf) or the online Panasonic FZ300 Manual.
+Further information on the features and operation of the GFX 50S and FZ300 can be found, respectively, in the Fujifilm GFX 50S Manual (free pdf) or the online Panasonic FZ300 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm GFX 50S and the Panasonic FZ300?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (51.1 vs 12MP) with a 106% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.